BCS SGAI

 Mass-Scale Analysis of In-the-Wild Conversations Reveals Complexity Bounds on LLM Jailbreaking

-Aldan Creo (Valencian Research Institute for Artificial Intelligence, Universitat Politècnica de València), Raul Castro Fernandez (Department of Computer Science, The University of Chicago) and Manuel Cebrian (Center for Automation and Robotics, Spanish National Research Council)
+Aldan Creo (Universitat Politècnica de València, Spain), Raul Castro Fernandez (University of Chicago, USA) and Manuel Cebrian (Spanish National Research Council)

 Data and Knowledge-Driven Approach for Energy Profiling in Smart Context-Aware Buildings